 Pepper Jack Enchiladas for the Win!

 One of the dishes my mom would make was creamy enchiladas.
 I understand that this is so not real Mexican food, but maybe that’s why I loved it so much as a kid.
-I now love enchiladas made all ways, including real authentic Enchiladas from one of those little Mexican restaurants.
+I now love a creamy enchilada casserole made all ways, including real authentic Enchiladas from one of those little Mexican restaurants.
 I need to find a good authentic enchilada recipe to add to my Mexican food Tuesday list, but for now I am totally ok eating these creamy enchiladas every few weeks.

 I wanted to switch up my mom’s recipe a tad bit by giving it more of a kick.
 So all I really changed was the cheese I put into the dish and how I arrange the tortillas.
 Adding pepper jack cheese was definitely a good choice, because these creamy pepper jack chicken enchiladas were absolutely wonderful.